 Before joining the Schuyler Center, Helen worked in various financial, development, and management capacities for non-profit environmental and health care organizations.

-Helen holds a Master’s degree in Business Administration from the Amos Tuck School of Business at Dartmouth College and a Bachelor of Arts in Economics from Smith College.
+Helen holds a Master of Business Administration from the Amos Tuck School of Business at Dartmouth College and a Bachelor of Arts in Economics from Smith College.

 Carole Tozzi serves as Schuyler Center’s Administrative Associate.
 She is responsible for appointment scheduling, desktop publishing, Board of Trustees communications and word processing.